Finding Rumor Sources on Random Trees: Introduction

 \section{Introduction}

-Imagine a rumor spreads through a network, and after a certain amount of time, we only know who has heard the rumor and the underlying network structure.
-With only this information, is it possible to determine who was the rumor source?
-Finding rumor sources is a very general type of problem which arises in many different contexts.
-For example, the rumor could be a computer virus on the Internet, a contagious disease in a human population, or some trend in a social network.
-In each of these scenarios, detection of the source is of interest as this source may be a malicious agent, patient zero, or an influential person.
+Imagine someone starts a rumor which then spreads through a social network.
+After the rumor has spread for a long amount of time, we observe this network of rumor infected individuals.
+We only know who has heard the rumor and the underlying network structure.
+No information is given about \emph{when} the people heard the rumor.
+Our goal is to use only this information to discover the source of the rumor.

+This \emph{rumor source detection problem} is very general and arises in many different contexts.
+For example, the rumor could be a computer virus spreading through the Internet, a contagious disease infecting a human population, or a trend or new product diffusing through a social network.
+In each of these different scenarios, detection of the source is of great interest.
+One would naturally like to find the originator of a malicious cyber-attack.
+Detecting the source of a viral epidemic would aid with the development of effective vaccination, quarantine and prevention strategies.
+In social networks, sources of rumors, trends or new product adoption may be effective at disseminating information, and their identification would be of interest to companies wishing to develop viral marketing campaigns.